maxbonomi/EMMIVox-Plumed-Tutorials/install.md

  * Cuda, needed by both GROMACS and PLUMED.
 The exact version depends a bit on how old your GPUs are.
  * [LibTorch](https://pytorch.org/get-started/locally/).
 Make sure you download the C++ version (LibTorch, not pytorch) that is supported by the Cuda version you installed;
  * [Phenix](https://phenix-online.org/documentation/index.html) (any recent version), if you want to validate single-structure refinement.
 Not really needed for ensemble modelling.
- * Conda to install the python libraries needed by the pre- and post-processing scripts.
-See next section.
+ * [Conda](https://www.anaconda.com) to install the python libraries needed by the pre- and post-processing scripts: see installation instructions below.
+ * [GROMACS](https://www.gromacs.org) and [PLUMED](https://www.plumed.org): see installation instructions below.
+ * UCSF [Chimera](https://www.cgl.ucsf.edu/chimera/download.html) or [ChimeraX](https://www.cgl.ucsf.edu/chimerax/) to visualize structural models and cryo-EM density maps.

 ## Setting up the Conda environment for pre/post-processing scripts